chascharlie/cacti-run/README.md

 <img src="https://i.ibb.co/jyvkCDL/Screenshot-from-2023-04-07-17-58-25.png" style="width: 100%">

 **You're stranded in the desert, close to dying of starvation and thirst.
 You must escape, but there's so much cacti in the way.
 There's only one way around them: jumping.
-Obstacle Jump is a video game made in Kaboom.js with Minecraft textures where you must jump over cacti to gain points.**
+Cacti Run is a video game made in Kaboom.js where you jump over cacti to gain points.**

 # Features